 Investigator: An investigator has primary institutional responsibility for providing scientific and technical leadership, and administrative and financial management of an external award.
-He/she may be considered faculty, staff, post-doctoral fellow, or graduate student who is responsible for the design, conduct, or reporting of research funded by the PHS, or proposes to apply for such funding.
-He/she may also be known in a PHS award as Senior/Key Personnel, Principal Investigator, Project Director or Project Administrator.
+He/she may be considered faculty, staff, post-doctoral fellow, or graduate student who is responsible for the design, conduct, or reporting of research funded by federal agencies (e.g. PHS, NSF), or proposes to apply for such funding.
+He/she may also be known as Senior/Key Personnel, Principal Investigator, Project Director or Project Administrator.
 An investigator may be other persons including collaborators, consultants, subgrantees, subcontractors, subrecipients.
-The UMBC Principal Investigator on a PHS award will identify who should be considered an investigator that has the responsibliliy for the design, conduct, or reporting of the research.
+The UMBC Principal Investigator will identify who should be considered an investigator that has the responsibliliy for the design, conduct, or reporting of the research.

 Institutional official: the individual at UMBC that is responsible for the solicitation and review of disclosures of significant financial interests including those of the investigator’s family related to the investigator’s institutional responsibilities.
 For the purposes of UMBC's policy, the Institutional Official is the Vice President for Research, or their designee.

-Institutional Responsibilities: Professional responsibilities related to an individual's institutional obligations such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels (e.g. Institutional Review Boards) that may impact the design, conduct, and reporting of NIH-funded research .
+Institutional Responsibilities: Professional responsibilities related to an individual's institutional obligations such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels (e.g. Institutional Review Boards) that may impact the design, conduct, and reporting of federally funded funded research .

 Mitigation reporting: Reporting to PHS is required if a SFI is not disclosed by a researcher in a timely manner or if for any reason was not previously reviewed by UMBC.
 A report to PHS must be made within 60 days from that point determine whether the SFI is related to PHS-funded research and whether it is a FCOI.
 If it is an FCOI, the institution must implement, at least on an interim basis, a management plan.